Matrix Decomposition and Applications: Applications in Optimization, Linear Algebra, Machine Learning

-\begin{theoremHigh}[Unique Power Decomposition of PD Matrices] Any $n\times n$ positive definite matrix $\bA$ can be \textbf{uniquely} factored as a product of a positive definite matrix $\bB$ such that $\bA =\bB^2$. \end{theoremHigh} \begin{proof}[of Theorem~\ref{theorem:unique-factor-pd}] We first prove that there exists such positive definite matrix $\bB$ so that $\bA = \bB^2$. \paragraph{Existence} Since $\bA$ is PD which is also symmetric, the spectral decomposition of $\bA$ is given by $\bA = \bQ\bLambda\bQ^\top$.
-Since eigenvalues of PD matrices are positive by Lemma~\ref{lemma:eigens-of-PD-psd} (p.~\pageref{lemma:eigens-of-PD-psd}), the square root of $\bLambda$ exists.
-We can define $\bB = \bQ\bLambda^{1/2}\bQ^\top$ such that $\bA = \bB^2$ where $\bB$ is apparently PD.
+In this section, we present a \textit{unique power decomposition} for positive definite matrices using their spectral decomposition. \begin{theoremHigh}[Unique power decomposition of PD matrices] Any $n\times n$ positive definite matrix $\bA$ can be \textbf{uniquely} decomposed as the square of another positive definite matrix $\bB$, that is, $\bA =\bB^2$. \end{theoremHigh} \begin{proof}[of Theorem~\ref{theorem:unique-factor-pd}] We first prove the existence of a positive definite matrix $\bB$ satisfying $\bA = \bB^2$ and then demonstrate its uniqueness. \paragraph{Existence.} Since $\bA$ symmetric and positive definite, its spectral decomposition is given by $\bA = \bQ\bLambda\bQ^\top$.
+By Lemma~\ref{lemma:eigens-of-PD-psd}, all eigenvalues of a PD matrix are strictly positive.
+Hence, the square root of $\bLambda$ exists, allowing us to define $\bB = \bQ\bLambda^{1/2}\bQ^\top$.
+It follows that $\bA = \bB^2$.
+Since $\bB$ is symmetric with positive eigenvalues, it is also positive definite.